brndnknn/react-app-from-scratch/README.md

 - create a React app that displays on my github pages
 - make better use of all the features git has to offer
 - use Bable for the first time
+- create a shell script to automate a project set up

 ----